-4.5.2.18 RESET: Stop any current action
+4.5.2.20 RESET: Stop any current action

-This 'task' takes effect immediately, and terminates any current action (task, AQSC or AQLEV) the modem may be performing and sets the BFREE bit of the Status Register to '1', without setting the IRQ bit.
-It should be used when V{DD} is applied, to set the modem into a known state.
+This task takes effect immediately, and terminates any current action (task, AQSC or AQLEV) the modem may be performing and sets the BFREE bit of the Status Register to '1', without setting the IRQ bit.
+It should be used after $V{DD}$ is applied first to set the modem into a known state.

-Note: Due to delays in the transmit filter, it will take several symbol times for any change to appear at the TXOUT pin.
+Note: Due to delays in the RRC filter, it will take several symbol times for any change caused by RESET to appear at the TXOUT pin.

-4.5.2.19 Task Timing
+4.5.2.21 Task Timing